blotta/howto/weechat.howto.md

 To see the server options that can be changed:
 `/server listfull`

-To set options to a server;
+To set options to a server:
 `/set irc.server.freenode.nicks <nick_you_want>`   -> you can add more by comma separating
 `/set irc.server.freenode.autoconnect on`
 `/set irc.server.freenode.autojoin #<channel1>,#<channel2>`